navyaaaasingh/rfp-support-agent/README.md

 - Set `GEMINI_API_KEY` and `DATABASE_URL` as environment variables in the Render dashboard (don't commit `.env`).
 - Build command: `npm install` · Start command: `npm start`.
 - Note: the free web service spins down after inactivity — first request after idle will be slow, and the free Postgres instance may also need a moment to wake up.

+## Troubleshooting

+Issues actually hit while building and deploying this, kept here since they're likely to recur (especially the Gemini model churn):

+- **`ENETUNREACH` connecting to Postgres** — Supabase's direct connection string (port `5432`) resolves to an IPv6-only address, which fails on networks/hosts without outbound IPv6 (including Render).
+Fix: use the transaction pooler string (port `6543`) instead.
+- **`Error: Invalid URL` on `DATABASE_URL`** — usually a leftover `[YOUR-PASSWORD]` placeholder, or an unencoded special character (`@`, `#`, `/`, `:`) in the real password colliding with the URL's own delimiters.
+Fix: reset to an alphanumeric-only password, or URL-encode the special characters.
+- **`expected 768 dimensions, not 3072`** — `gemini-embedding-001` returns 3072-dim vectors by default; the `chunks.embedding` column is defined as `vector(768)`.
+Fix: pass `outputDimensionality: 768` in the embed request (already done in `src/services/gemini.js`) to match the schema, rather than migrating the column.
+- **`404 ... is no longer available to new users`** — Google has been retiring specific Gemini model IDs (e.g. `gemini-2.5-flash`) ahead of their own published deprecation dates, and preview-era names like `gemini-3-flash` don't map directly to the real model ID (`gemini-3-flash-preview`).
+Fix: use the `gemini-flash-latest` alias, which Google keeps pointed at their current recommended free Flash model, and confirm available model IDs for your account by calling `GET https://generativelanguage.googleapis.com/v1beta/models?key=YOUR_KEY` rather than assuming a name from docs or search results.

+## Alternative: splitting providers (Gemini embeddings + Groq generation)

+Groq offers a very fast, generous free tier for chat/generation, but doesn't currently expose an embeddings endpoint — so it can't fully replace Gemini here.
+If Gemini's generation side becomes unreliable again, `generateDraft` in `src/services/gemini.js` can be swapped to call Groq's OpenAI-compatible endpoint while `embedText`/`embedBatch` keep using Gemini.
+This is a reasonable extension to point to in an interview even if not implemented, since it demonstrates provider-agnostic design.

 ## Known limitations (V1)